 - Named the Best Lawyers® 2012 Tucson Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law "Lawyer of the Year"

-- Listed in The Best Lawyers in America® (selected every year from 1987–present: Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law / Litigation – Bankruptcy)
+- Listed in The Best Lawyers in America® (selected every year from 1987–2017: Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law / Litigation – Bankruptcy)

 - Martindale-Hubbell AV® Peer Review Rated